goast-ai/goastVS/README.md

 Better prompts generate better results.
 Being specific about what you want to achieve will yield more detailed steps and more accurate code diffs.

+- **It's highly recommended that you use a GPT4 API key.** Using GPT3.5 may result in errors from the model and a poor experience.
+If you don't have access to GPT4, feel free to apply as a beta tester (details above).
 -   Instead of asking the bot “why isn’t something working?” give it a directive.
 You’ll get better results if you actually tell the bot to do something, like “I’m seeing *this*, but I want it to do *that*.”
 -   For best results, install the VS Code extensions for any languages that your project is using.
 This helps the model understand any references between files.
 - The tool works best when your project is split into smaller files instead of a single file that houses all your code.